CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/ItemTierAndDurability.md

 ## Item Durability (Optional)

-Using item durability is a great way to increase immersion (having to go to blacksmith or learn to repair their grear) and challenge for your players.However, for players that want a more casul experience, item durability can be disregarded.
+Using item durability is a great way to increase immersion (having to go to blacksmith or learn to repair their gear) and challenge for your players.However, for players that want a more casual experience, item durability can be disregarded.
 This is my (Javk Wick here) preferred way to play.

 ### Weapon Durability